Drone Operator Services

 What are the drone regulations for filming in Germany?

 Drone filming in Germany is regulated by LBA (Luftfahrt-Bundesamt / Federal Aviation Office).
-Required for all drones; registration via LBA portal; EU drone license required.
-The maximum flight altitude is 120m, and no-fly zones include airports (1.5km radius), government buildings, nature reserves, crowd gatherings, federal highways.
-Commercial filming permits require 4-6 weeks for special permits.
+Needed for all drones.
+Sign-ups via LBA portal.
+EU drone license needed.
+The maximum flight altitude is 120m, and no-fly zones have airports (1.5km radius), government buildings, nature reserves, crowd gatherings, federal highways.
+Commercial filming permits need 4-6 weeks for special permits.

 What does a drone operator do on a film set?